Skip to main content

 • Write procedures and documentation for problems, solutions and standards.

-• Read, comprehend and retain technical information related to area of assignment.
+• Read, comprehend, and retain technical information related to area of assignment.

 • Track service requests and trouble reports and ensure problems are resolved.